AAA-AA/drools-springboot/README.md

 # FQ

-- Application started, but the rule doesn't work
+- Application started, but the rule doesn't work, look at [this](https://issues.jboss.org/browse/DROOLS-1540)

-        that maybe a big bug, the official has solved the bug, you can find the answer here, [DROOLS-1540](https://issues.jboss.org/browse/DROOLS-1540), in short, your pom.xml should not include following dependency
+        that maybe a big bug, the official has solved the bug, you can find the answer here, in short, your pom.xml should not include following dependency

         <dependency>
         <groupId>org.springframework.boot</groupId>